-Families and veterans alike will love the Arkansas River, with hundreds of miles of rapids of all levels.
+Novice families and long-time rafters alike will love the Arkansas River, with hundreds of miles of rapids of all levels.
 There are many entry points and even a route through the Royal Gorge!
 Closer to the front range masses, Clear Creek in Idaho Springs appeals to more experienced rafters, with IV-V sections.

 If you’re unsure which one to pick, consider these top whitewater rafting rivers in Colorado.
 Outfitters typically offer half, full, and even multi-day trips so no matter how much time you have to spare, there’s a perfect adventure for you.

 Visit Colorado’s National Parks

-Home to 4 mighty national parks, Colorado has everything from ancient cave dwellings to steep canyons to alpine lakes for all to explore.
+Home to 4 mighty national parks, Colorado has everything from ancient cave dwellings and steep canyons to alpine lakes and giant dunes for all to explore.
 Take advantage of the mild weather and plan a trip to one (or all!) of the parks this season.

 A trip to the southwest of the state will let you knock out 3 parks along the way if you plan your route accordingly.
 Mesa Verde, Great Sand Dunes, and Black Canyon of the Gunnison are all located toward the southwest, south, and west, respectively.
 Each offers vastly different experiences and terrains, but all are sure to impress.

 This late spring/early summer season is also a terrific time to visit the state’s most popular national park.
 Pack your hiking boots and consider exploring Rocky Mountain National Park’s waterfalls, many of which are close to Estes Park in the front range of mountains.
 Be sure to make a timed reservation before you go, they’re required for all cars starting May 25, 2023.

 Celebrate the Summer Solstice